 WeChat ID: Rachel-AGS

-Mr Paul Easingwood – Dean of International Students
+Paul Easingwood – Dean of International Students

-As Dean of International Students, Mr Easingwood is responsible for monitoring the academic performance of international students and providing them support that will enable them to learn effectively in a safe environment.
+Paul is responsible for monitoring the academic performance of international students and providing them support that will enable them to learn effectively in a safe environment.

-Mrs Heslin has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.
+Having worked at Auckland Grammar School for the past two decades, Sandra has a 24/7 role managing and monitoring the welfare and pastoral care of approximately 90 International students which includes individual term interviews.